Today's Articles

 In the first of many incidents that indicated Drexel's convictions for social justice were not shared by all, a stick of dynamite was discovered near the site.
 Requests for help and advice reached Mother Katharine from various parts of the United States.
 After three and a half years of training, she and her first band of nuns opened a boarding school, St. Catherine's Indian School, in Santa Fe, New Mexico.
 In 1897, Mother Drexel asked the friars of St. John the Baptist Province of the Order of Friars Minor (Franciscans) in Cincinnati, Ohio, to staff a mission among the Navajos in Arizona and New Mexico on a 160-acre tract of land she had purchased two years earlier.
 A few years later, she also helped finance the friars' work among the Pueblo Native Americans in New Mexico.
 About a hundred friars from St. John the Baptist Province started Our Lady of Guadalupe Province in 1985.

 Headquartered in Albuquerque, New Mexico, they continue to work on the Navajo reservation with the Sisters of the Blessed Sacrament.
 Drexel established 145 missions, 50 schools for blacks, and 12 for Native Americans.
 Xavier University of Louisiana, the only catholic Historically Black College (HBCU) in the US, also owes its existence to Drexel and the Sisters.
-Mother Katharine Drexel died at the age of 96 on March 3, 1955, at her order's motherhouse in Cornwells Heights, Pa.
+Mother Katharine Drexel died at 96 on March 3, 1955, at her order's motherhouse in Cornwells Heights, Pa.
 She was canonized by the Roman Catholic Church in 2000; her feast day is March 3.
 She was the second American to be canonized as a saint and the first-born U.S. citizen.
 She was inducted into the National Women's Hall of Fame in 2011.

 Because neither of her biological sisters had children after Mother Katharine's death, according to their father's will, the Sisters of the Blessed Sacrament no longer had the Drexel fortune available to support their ministries.
 Nonetheless, the order continues to pursue its original apostolate, working with African Americans and Native Americans in 21 states and Haiti.